goehlemichael/GravityWaterer/README.md

 ## Water your plants from anywhere

-This was developed to automate the watering of plants with gravity.
-A normally closed, on/off solenoid valve controls water flow due to gravity.
-It can be easily built with items bought at a hardware store or online.
+This was developed to automate watering plants with gravity.
+A normally closed, on/off solenoid valve controls water flowing downward.
+It can easily be built with items bought at a hardware store or online.

 ## The design

 The Wemo smart outlet has the capability of being switched on and off both localy and remotely.
-Due to 1 minute being the smallest increment we will have to create another way to denergize and close the N/C valve.
+Due to 1 minute being the smallest increment available, we will have to create another way to denergize and close the N/C valve in a shorter time period.

 First the wemo switch will turn on.
-This will energize the valve opening it and allowing the water to flow.
-At the same time the wemo is turned on the delay on relay timer will begin.
-After the set time the N/C circuit on the relay will open and the the N/O circuit will close.
-With the valve on the N/C circuit, the valve will de-energize and close.
-Using a wemo rule that tells the wemo to always shut off after a minute whenever it turns on causes the wemo to also power down after a minute.
-Thus restarting the cycle.
+This will energize the valve and open it, allowing the water to flow.
+At the same time the wemo is turned on the delay on relay timer will begin its countdown.
+After the set time is reached, the N/C circuit on the relay will open and the the N/O circuit will close.
+Since the valve is on the N/C circuit, the valve will de-energize and close after the time runs out.

-Basically when the wemo device is turned on the valve opens allowing the water to flow and water the plants.
-Then after the set time runs out, a relay turns off the valve by cutting its power.
+Basically turn wemo on and valve opens.
+The water now flows.
+After the set time runs out, a relay turns off the valve.

 There are 3 main parts: